MaryamRamezaniGithub/MysqlToElasticsearch/README.md

  #### Step 5: Install DBeaver locally
  ou should install DBeaver database tool from [**HERE**](https://dbeaver.io/download/) and connect Mariadb in container with the following credentials: db: Mariadb, Database: test, username: root, password: admin( make sure that docker container is still running).
 We careate the following demo table in DBeaver GUI:

  ![1](https://github.com/user-attachments/assets/53e80a5c-ef1b-4984-a229-5d18d031a31e)

+ #### Step 6: Make connection between Mariadb and Elasticsearch
+If you navigate in 'plugin/hooks' and 'plugin/operators' directory you can see all code requiered for making connection between Mariadb and Elasticsearch.
+I Wrote

+- 'plugin/hooks' : This Python code defines a custom hook class, ElasticsearchHook, which is used to interact with an Elasticsearch cluster within the Apache Airflow framework.
+Hooks in Airflow are abstractions for connecting to external systems, allowing tasks to interact with mariadb.

+- 'plugin/operators': This code defines a custom Airflow operator named MySqlToElasticsearchTransfer, which is designed to transfer data from a MySQL database to an Elasticsearch index.
+This operator extends Airflow's BaseOperator class, allowing it to be used as a task within an Airflow Directed Acyclic Graph (DAG).